mwat56/Nele/README.md

 ### Internal URLs

-And, third, there's a group of URLs your users won't usually see or use, because by design they are reserved for you, the author of your postings.
+And, third, there's a group of URLs your users won't see or use, because by design they are reserved for you, the author of your postings.
-These URLs are protected by an authentication mechanism called _BasicAuth_ (which is supported by browsers for at least twenty years); this is where the username/password files comes in.
+These URLs are protected by an authentication mechanism called _BasicAuth_ (which is supported by browsers for at least twenty years); this is where the username/password file comes in.
 Only users whose credentials (i.e. username and password) are stored in the password file will be given access to the following URLs.
 _So don't forget to setup an appropriate password file_.
 If you forget that (or the file is not accessible for the program) everybody on the net could read, modify, or delete your articles, or add new ones – which you might not like; therefor the system disables all options that might modify your system.